 Scholars are trained through small seminar experiences, experiential learning, enhanced faculty-student mentorship, scientific research, and professional development.
 All scholars spend at least one semester at the Duke University Marine Laboratory (DUML) and have funding available for research, travel to professional conferences, and DUML travel courses.
 In addition to the training that they receive, a community of scholars will be developed both within each cohort of scholars and among alumni of the program.

 Each fall, DUML will select Rachel Carson Scholars for the upcoming academic year.
-Frehsmen, sophomores, and juniors are eligible to apply.
+Freshmen, sophomores, and juniors are eligible to apply.
 To see a list of current Rachel Carson Scholars, please click here.

 The Durham Experience

 Newly selected Rachel Carson Scholars will meet bi-weekly in Durham in November and December of their first fall semester as scholars.
 These meetings will provide scholars with the opportunity to learn about the marine research at DUML and to begin to develop their research plans.
 The program will host a “meet and great” event with DUML faculty to give scholars the chance to develop relationships with potential research mentors.
 Scholars will also receive training on the scientific method and how to conduct scientific research.
 This phase of the program will be important for new scholars for cohort-building and will allow students with common interests to form lasting connections at an early stage in their undergraduate experience.

 The Marine Lab Experience